Can you prove your team’s impact on revenue—or do you just infer it?

-In reality, ABM isn’t new or a silver bullet.
+In reality, an ABM strategy isn’t new or a silver bullet.
 ABM is a uniting factor that wraps around all of your marketing and sales investments to improve the quality of your returns.

 ABM is all about pursuing quality over quantity.
 Marketers who approach it the right way put value over volume by targeting the accounts most likely to close or bring in 2 or 3x the revenue.

 Marketers who don’t usually wind up disappointed when their spray-and-pray approach fails to yield high volumes of conversion and MQLs.
 They also contend with: